GBlanch/fCC--Machine-Learning-with-Python-Certification/README.md

 > Nonetheless, and prior to taking any small reverse engineering approach, I tried to stay up-close to some key principles which are a _sine qua non_ requisites in each and every project, whatever their size and scope can be.
 These are **understanding the problem statement** - to the extent as though _you created it_ - , **exploring** and **becoming oneself familiar with the provided datasets**.
 >
 > <span style="color: blue;">Your indented text here.</span>
->
-> Thanks for reading this and happy coding!
+> Thanks for reading this and happy coding!</span>